przemek3713/Todolist/README.md

 ```

-after that, is launched at https://localhost:4200/
+after that, project is launched at https://localhost:4200/